kris-g/node-zwave-js/docs/api/node.md

 where

--   `node` is the current node instance
+-   `endpoint` is the endpoint that raised this event
 -   `ccId` is the identifier for the CC which raised this event
 -   `args` is a CC-specific argument object